 At the end of the day, when athletes make mistakes or when people make mistakes, everyone knows it, but that person knows it the best.
-They’re beating themselves up inside their head, reminding themselves they screwed up, so we don’t have to be that reminder, they already know.
+They’re beating themselves up inside their head, reminding themselves they screwed up, so we don’t have to be that reminder.
+They already know.
 We already know that they’re upset, so instead of highlighting the negative or telling them that they suck, we want to encourage them.

 Notice the Little Things

 Another important part of coaching is highlighting the little things they did well.
 I’ll get into this, the goal setting piece, and moving forward.
 Encouraging and highlighting good things that they do versus the things that they’re doing awful is very important.
 If you get into this mindset of just drilling the negatives, your athletes will continue to beat themselves up.
 I have athletes come to see me because they’ve harped on the negatives.

 Coaches have beaten them up.
-When I ask them a simple question, “Hey, what are you doing poorly?”
-They can, for days, tell me everything that’s going wrong.
+Consequently, for days, they can tell me everything that’s going wrong.
 Then I’ll ask, “Hey, what are you doing right?”
 There are crickets.
 They can’t tell you one thing they’re doing right.

 As a coach, let’s make sure we develop that mindset of highlighting positives, making sure they’re advocating for themselves in a positive manner, and that we’re also doing the same for them.
 Highlight those great things that they’re doing and those little things that are showing.

 As a coach for lacrosse, a little effort goal is, “Hey, we worked on this in practice.
 That was a great shot.
 That was a great attempt on goal.
 You had the confidence to drive on that guy and that’s showing that you did something well.
 You might’ve missed the goal, you might have gotten the ball tricked out of your stick, but you did it.
 Just like we did in practice, you committed.”
 Coach, be that encourager.